 Facing a Domestic Violence Charge?

-Have you or someone you know been charged with a domestic violence crime?
-Then there are some things you need to do right now.
+Have you or someone you know been charged with and arrested for domestic violence?
+If yes, there are some things you need to do right now.

 Sit down and be quiet

 Tempers and emotions are probably running hot right now.
 You have the right to remain silent and you should.
 This is a troubling and highly emotional time.

 As a domestic violence attorney that has handled hundreds of defense cases, I know that oftentimes things that are said in the heat of the moment are exaggerated and can end up hurting your case.
 It is best to fight the urge to plead with your accuser or the authorities and insist on your innocence.